-We use two applications: (1) a configurable RTP emulator allowing a fine-grained control on the frames sent between parties, and running multiple occurrences of an experiment to study statistical variations; and (2) the actual gstreamer VoIP application using the OPUS codec.
+We implemented DONAR and will release our code as open source with the unblinded version of this paper.
+The DONAR proxy interfaces a VoIP application with the Tor client.8 We use two applications: (1) a configurable RTP emulator allowing a fine-grained control on the frames sent between parties, and running multiple occurrences of an experiment to study statistical variations; and (2) the actual gstreamer VoIP application using the OPUS codec.
 We deploy two isolated instances of either application on the same machine to accurately measure one-way delays for packets sent over Tor.